StanislavStefanovPetrov/Audi_MMI_pytube_mp3/README.md

 - Download audio files from YouTube and convert them to the proper format for Audi MMI systems.
 - Specify a list of YouTube URLs in a text file and download all the corresponding audio files.
-- Customize the audio bitrate for the downloaded files.
+- Customize the audio bitrate, sample rate and audio channels for the downloaded files.
 - Organize downloaded files in a target folder for easy access.

 ## Compatibility